adavila0703/py-in-cpp/README.md

 ```
 * str_in - The string you would like to strip of white space.

 *Note: currently takes away all white space, including spaces in the middle of a string.
-Working to mimic Python's actual function.
+Working to mimic Pythons actual function.

 #### Example